Lock (water navigation): Swell or swelling

-Water saving basins
+Water-saving basins

 On English canals, these reservoirs are called "side ponds".
 The Droitwich Canal, reopened in 2011, has a flight of three locks at Hanbury which all have operational side ponds.

 Windlass ("lock key")

 Collection of lock windlasses.
-Note: rakes are for clearing trash out of the lock.
+The rakes are to assist with clearing trash out of the lock.

 On the Chesapeake and Ohio Canal, the lockkeepers were required to remove the windlasses from all lock paddles at night, to prevent unauthorized use.

 Largest locks

-This is a partial list of largest locks (please help expand).
 The size of locks cannot be compared without considering the difference in water level that they are designed to operate under.
 For example, the Bollène lock on the River Rhône has a fall of at least 23 m, the Leerstetten, Eckersmühlen and Hilpoltstein locks on the Rhine–Main–Danube Canal have a fall of 24.67 m, each and the Oskemen Lock on the Irtysh River in Kazakhstan has a drop of 42 m.

-In 2016 the Kieldrecht Lock in the Port of Antwerp in Belgium took over the title of the world's largest lock from the Berendrecht Lock in the same port and still has the title for largest volume.
-In 2022 the IJmuiden sea lock serving the Port of Amsterdam became the world's largest lock by surface area.
+In 2016, the Kieldrecht Lock in the Port of Antwerp in Belgium took over the title of the world's largest lock from the Berendrecht Lock in the same port and still has the title for largest volume.
+In 2022, the IJmuiden sea lock serving the Port of Amsterdam became the world's largest lock by surface area.
 The lock is 500 m long, 70 m wide and has sliding lock gates creating a usable depth of 18 m.